almostearthling/when-command-docs/intro.rst

 user interaction.

-It is not generally intended as a replacement to cron_ and the `Gnome Task Scheduler`_, although to some extent these utilities might overlap.
+It is not generally intended as a replacement to cron_ and the `Gnome Task Scheduler`_, although to some extent these utilities might overlap. **When** is intended to be more flexible, although less precise, and to provide an alternative to more complicated solutions -- such as the implementation of *cron* jobs that check for a particular condition and execute commands when the condition is verified.
+In such spirit, **When** is not as fine-grained in terms of doing things on a strict time
-**When** is intended to be more flexible, although less precise, and to provide an alternative to more complicated solutions -- such as the implementation of *cron* jobs that check for a particular condition and execute commands when the condition is verified.
-In such spirit, **When** is not as fine-grained in terms of doing things on a strict time schedule: the **When** approach is that "*when* a certain condition is met, *then* something has to be done".
-The condition is checked periodically, and the "countermeasure" is taken *subsequently* -- although not *immediately* in most cases.
-In fact, and with the default configuration, the delay can reach a couple of minutes in the worst case.
+schedule: the **When** approach is that "*when* a certain condition is met, *then* something has to be done".
+The condition is checked periodically, and the countermeasure is taken *subsequently* in a relaxed fashion -- this means that it might not occur *immediately* in most cases.
+In fact and with the default configuration, the delay could also consist of a couple of minutes in the worst case.

 .. _source: https://github.com/almostearthling/when-command